 Festival del Cortometraggio (Italy)

 Sean was born and raised on a farm in the small town of Bondurant, Iowa.
 He attended Drake University in Des Moines and received his BFA in Theater with a minor in Journalism and Mass Communication.
 He was cartoonist for the school newspaper, wrote the romantic comedy stage play Perfect Matches (produced by the university), and created, produced and directed the comedy TV show Blort which aired across central Iowa.
 After working for one year as editor of a nationally syndicated fishing show, Sean attended Florida State University and received his MFA in Film and Television Production.
 His thesis film, Radioman, won Best Student Short at the Austin Film Festival and a second-place student Emmy.
 Sean returned to Iowa to work on the set of The Bridges of Madison County and on the Hallmark Hall of Fame production Harvest of Fire.
 He worked as an editor and director at American Media, the then-largest corporate video company in the U.S., and moved to Los Angeles in 1999.
 Sean is a mild-mannered document specialist at an investment bank by day, screenwriter and filmmaker by night.
-He lives near Santa Monica with his cat Shelly.
+He lives near Santa Monica with his girlfriend Kate and his cat Shelly.
 Something Blue is Sean’s first feature film.

 Sean Gannon was born and raised in Iowa.
 He received his BFA in theater at Drake University, where he created and produced the comedy TV show BLORT, and received his MFA in film at Florida State University.
 His thesis film Radioman won the Austin Film Festival and a second-place student Emmy.
 Sean lives in Los Angeles, working at an investment bank by day, writing and producing by night.
 He returned to Iowa to film Something Blue, his first feature.